Niki1498/Task-02---Calculator/README.md

 # Task-02---Calculator
-Basics Calculator using HTML, CSS and JS, which performs the mathematical operations like +, -, * and / , gives the result.
+Basics Calculator using HTML, CSS and JS, which performs the mathematical operations like addition, substraction, multipication and division, and gives the result.